Mountain Creek Middle School

 Home and Hospital: If a doctor writes an order for the student to be out of school for over 10 school days, the parent needs to contact the attendance office to arrange for home-and-hospital teaching services.
 The doctor’s note must contain a diagnosis, a treatment plan, and return-to-school date.
 The note must be provided to the attendance office before home-and-hospital instruction can begin.

-- Leave school without checking out through the attendance office
+- You leave school without checking out through the attendance office

-Withdrawal from School: When students move outside the school boundaries, they need to withdraw from MCMS.
-This process includes obtaining a withdrawal sheet from the attendance office, receiving clearance from each teacher, returning all textbooks, cleaning out lockers, and paying any fines.
+Withdrawal from school: If you move outside our school boundaries, you need to withdraw through the attendance office.
+They will give you a withdrawal sheet, and you will need to receive clearance from each teacher, return all textbooks and Chromebook, clean out your lockers, and pay any fines.
 Failure to complete all of these steps may result in delay or denial of credit.

 You qualify for bus transportation if you live two miles or more from the school and within our school boundaries.
 The district has identified what areas qualify for busing.
 Students eligible for busing will receive a bus pass.
 This pass must be shown to board the bus.
-Students who do not qualify to ride the bus may be allowed to do so if there is space available and the district approves a bus request for that student.
 Follow the bus driver’s directions.
 Misbehavior on the bus or at a bus stop may lead to school consequences, including loss of riding privileges.
+Students who do not qualify to ride the bus may be allowed to ride if there is space available and the district approves a bus request for that student.
+Bus request forms are in the main office.

+We want you to eat healthy food, because it helps you think, feel, and perform better in school.
 Nutritional, low-cost lunches cost $2.00.
 If you buy a second lunch on the same day, you will be charged $3.30.
-You are assigned a lunch number that you will use each time you go through a line.
+Some side foods cost extra money.
+(NEW) You will be issued a card with your lunch number on it, which you will use each time you go through a line.
 Keep this number confidential.
-If you need to make a deposit to your lunch account, you may do so in the main office before school (drop-off box) or with the lunch cashier as you are buying your lunch.
+If you need to make a deposit to your lunch account, you may do so in the main office before school (drop-off box) or your parents may deposit money on Skyward.
 If you bring a check, it needs to be written to Mountain Creek Middle School.
 Vending machines are also available, but you use them at your own risk.
 There will be no refunds.

 Follow school rules and adult directions, namely:

-- If the food line has more than five (5) students in it, wait at the tan tiles.
-When there are fewer than five students, proceed to the counter.
+- (NEW) Wait at the tan tiles.
+When there are fewer than three (3) students, proceed to the counter.

-- Treat the lunch ladies respectfully.
-Remember to say “thank you” after they have served you.
+- Treat the lunch workers respectfully.
+Say “thank you” after they have served you.

 - Clean up after yourself.

-- Sit for the last five minutes of lunch in order to make sure the cafeteria is clean and orderly.
+- Sit for the last five minutes of lunch (if you are in the cafeteria) in order to make sure the cafeteria is clean and orderly.
 An assistant principal or hall monitor will then dismiss you.

 Cell Phones and Electronic Devices

+We want you to use cell phones and electronic devices responsibly and effectively.
 We know that technology is a marvelous tool to help you learn, which is why we offer Chromebooks and other technology for our students to use.
 However, we know that technology also has the potential to distract your focus away from learning.
 We want technology to enhance your education, not distract from it.
-Distractions can include (but are not limited to) texting, social media, off-topic searches, and listening to music when you need to be listening to teacher instruction.
+Distractions can include (but are not limited to) texting, social media, off-topic searches, video games, and listening to music when you need to be listening to instruction.

 As a result, the use of cell phones, headphones, and other personal electronic devices is not allowed during the school day, except during hall breaks and lunchtime (your own lunch).
 There may be times when an individual teacher allows you to use a device in his or her classroom for educational purposes, but that is the exception -- not the rule.
-Also, please note: electronic device use is never allowed in locker rooms.
+Also, please note: electronic device use is never allowed in locker rooms or restrooms, and you are not allowed to film or photograph people without their consent.

-If students use electronic devices at inappropriate times or for inappropriate reasons, the device may be confiscated and turned over to the administration, as follows:
+If you use an electronic device at inappropriate times or for inappropriate reasons, it may be confiscated and turned over to the administration, as follows:

 - 1st confiscation: